computer monitors people desk city

 Please note:

-There will be no new enrolments into Master of Security and Crime Science in 2024.
+There will be no new enrolments into Master of Security and Crime Science until further notice.

 Alternatively, PGDip in Security and Crime Science and PGCert in Security and Crime Science are available.